History & Philosophy

 mountain-camp-about-history

-The program at Mountain Camp is developed and structured around the following three core areas: Building Community, Healthy Lifestyle, and Positive Self-Image.
+The program at Mountain Camp is developed and structured around the following core values:

 Mountain Camp seeks to illuminate the special and unique character in every camper; we want campers to shine.
 Ultimately, our goal is to create experiences, friendships and laughter that stay with campers the rest of their lives.

-In alignment with our values and mission, Mountain Camp is committed to making our community a welcoming and comfortable environment for campers, families, and staff.
+Mountain Camp is committed to making our community a welcoming and comfortable environment for campers, families, and staff.
 It is the responsibility of Mountain Camp and its staff to ensure that all campers feel safe, supported and celebrated in our camp environment.
 We make every reasonable accommodation to allow campers and staff to participate in the community in the way they feel most comfortable, while respecting individual privacy.
 If there is something we can do to help make sure your camper feels comfortable and safe at camp, please do not hesitate to contact the office.

 "When a kid thinks of an ideal summer camp, the first few thoughts that come to mind are normally things like campfires, fun games, songs, making new friends and lifelong memories.
 Mountain Camp has all of that, but with additional fun that one can’t find anywhere else." - Kyra ( Camper Age 13)